4K

 A few kilometers away, however, the Saint Damien maternity ward is saving most of these little lives.
 Subsidized by an Italian NGO, and equipped with state-of-the-art neonatal equipment, it relies on a program that has been proven in other poor countries: the Kangaroo method.

-IN THE FOOTSTEPS OF THE GIANT MAMMOTH 52’
+IN THE GIANT MAMMOTH TRACKS 52’

 Bringing to life a million-year-old skeleton